NSTAdventure/BlockVendor-NeverLand-/README.md

-# BlockRealme
+# BlockAndroid
-List to block Realme And Oppo Domain
-Protect yourself from Realme And Oppo Tracker!
+Hosts file to block Android Telemetry and make privacy free.

 ## How To Use?